hanabi/hanabi.github.io/docs/level-20.md

 - In most circumstances, a *Double Ignition* should be clear.
 This is because the two players that have a playable card will each see that the clue giver should have clued the other playable card directly (instead of giving a "useless" clue).
 - Sometimes, an *Ambiguous Double Ignition* can happen (when three or more players have a playable card on *Finesse Position*).
 In this situation:
   - The first *Ignition* **must always be on Bob**, unless Alice had a very good reason to give the clue (i.e. Bob has a known-playable card already).
   - The second *Ignition* **must always be on the last player with a playable card**.
-(This is because the players in the middle will think that the other person is supposed to play, similar to how a normal *Ambiguous Finesse* works.)
+(This is because the players in the middle will think that the last person is supposed to play, similar to how a normal *Ambiguous Finesse* works.)

 <br />